Cozy At-Home Bachelorette Party Ideas That Are Truly Special

 • Clip photos to the lights as the night goes on - The wall slowly fills with memories, becoming more meaningful as time passes.

+• End the night with a group photo! - It’s the perfect final addition before winding down.
 A classic instant camera with film bundle is great for groups who want physical memories immediately and a hands-on activity that doubles as décor.

 Three Cozy At-Home Bachelorette Games Everyone Actually Enjoys